Display Bilingual:

 • But she just didn't cause no palpitation

-• I'm a fool for misery
+• Yes, I'm a sucker for pain

 • Unless she's dangerous as a runaway train